theodorechamp/VinylChlorideKinetics/README.md

 pp(7) = 1,2-dichloroethane
 pp(8) = h2o

-The vector k is a vector of kinetic constants for rate expressions.
+The vector *k* is a vector of kinetic constants for rate expressions.
 Index values align with drawn flowchart on google docs

+The vector *rates* has the rate of each reaction at that step, given in mols per unit time.
+The indexes agree with the flowchart.
+Ex. r(1) is the rate of equation 1 (C2H4+HCl)